European Project "Job-keeping or vocational integration for victims of domestic violence"

-The project aims to provide awareness and information to the victims of violence, and to do so at the workplace or at the time of integration in employment.
-To this end, the project will develop a training course for specific target groups (trade union representatives, vocational integration or vocational training facilitators) in order to enable them to assist the beneficiaries in finding employment or staying in work.
+The project aimed to provide awareness and information to the victims of violence, and to do so at the workplace or at the time of integration in employment.
+To this end, the project developed a training course for specific target groups (trade union representatives, vocational integration or vocational training facilitators) in order to enable them to assist the beneficiaries in finding employment or staying in work.

 Femmes Prévoyantes Socialistes - FPS (Belgium)